MicrosoftDocs/azure-dev-docs/articles/terraform/create-linux-virtual-machine-with-infrastructure.md

 ---
-title: Create a Linux VM with infrastructure in Azure using Terraform
+title: Configure a Linux VM with infrastructure in Azure using Terraform
-description: Learn how to use Terraform to create and manage a complete Linux virtual machine environment in Azure.
+description: Learn how to use Terraform to configure a complete Linux virtual machine environment in Azure.
 keywords: azure devops terraform linux vm virtual machine ms.topic: how-to ms.date: 05/25/2021 ms.custom: devx-track-terraform
 ---

-# Create a Linux VM with infrastructure in Azure using Terraform
+# Configure a Linux VM with infrastructure in Azure using Terraform

 Terraform allows you to define and create complete infrastructure deployments in Azure.
 You build Terraform templates in a human-readable format that create and configure Azure resources in a consistent, reproducible manner.
 This article shows you how to create a complete Linux environment and supporting resources with Terraform.
 You can also learn how to [install and configure Terraform](get-started-cloud-shell.md).